FERPA

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-1. The right to inspect and review the student's education records within 45 days after the day the Clarkson College receives a request for access.
-A student should submit to the registrar, dean, or program director, a written request that identifies the record(s) the student wishes to inspect.
-The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
+The right to inspect and review the student's education records within forty-five (45) days after the day Clarkson College receives a request for access.
+A student should submit to the Registrar’s Office a written request that identifies the record(s) the student wishes to inspect.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the [School] to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education’s Student Privacy Policy Office concerning alleged failures by Clarkson College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office